dev306040/MineSweeper/README.md

 # MineSweeper
 A text-based version of the classic game Minesweeper.
-I will update the rules later.
+The rules of the game are explained before you begin playing and will tell you what to do each time.